mugofjoe/cpp-journal/vs_plrlsght_cpp_fndmntls/vs_plrlsght_cpp_fndmntls/04_UserDefinedTypes.md

 	- colon (:) is the initializer operator

 - The values for most types in C++ are not defaulted or initialized for you.
 	- It's possible for objects to have the defaulted and initialized.
 	- It's not possible for integers to be initialized.

+## Scope

+Constructor is called when control reaches the line they're declared.

+Memory is allocated for them on the stack.

+Object goes out of scope usually at a }

+Memory is freed and destructor runs